 Coble's sintering model is the most famous one, dividing the sintering process into three stages defined by shape characteristics.
-1. Initial stage (stage I): Interparticle contact area is small, and increases from zero to 0.2 of the cross-section area of the

-2. Intermediate stage (stage II): Continuous pore channels with 3-grained edges.
+- 1. Initial stage (stage I): Interparticle contact area is small, and increases from zero to 0.2 of the cross-section area of the particle.
+During the initial sintering stage neck formation and neck growth, which are leading to particle coarsening, will take place due to several mass transport mechanisms (i.e., evaporation/condensation, grain boundary or lattice diffusion).
+If in the initial stage shrinkage occurs, the rate will only be low. - 2.
+Intermediate stage (stage II): Continuous pore channels with 3-grained edges.
 In this stage, density increases from 65 to 90%.
-Material is transported via pores diffusing away from, and atoms diffusing towards pore channels.
-3. Final stage (stage III): Proce channels pinched off and isolated.
-Must have high defect mobility of this stage is to be
+Material is transported via pores diffusing away from, and atoms diffusing towards pore channels. - 3.
+Final stage (stage III): Pore channels pinched off and isolated.
+Must have high defect mobility of this stage is to be achieved.
+Larger pores at grain boundaries between two grains decrease in size and can split into smaller sub-pores.
+At the grain boundary edge among three or more grains, the pore size decreases gradually.